Complications & Corrections of FtM Phalloplasty

 Scar revision is considered a standard but rarely mentioned component of Total Phalloplasty.
 Although there are three stages, it is considered one procedure and whatever gets a good aesthetic and functional final result is considered the responsibility of the surgeons and included in the overall package.

 It is considered unimportant whether the ugly scars were the result of insufficient donor site massage preparation or any other reason.
-Good aesthetics dictate that scars be pencil line thin, unobtrusive and unoticeable as much as possible, even though they are under the patient's arm and not seen under most conditions.
+Good aesthetics dictate that scars be pencil line thin, unobtrusive and unnoticeable as much as possible, even though they are under the patient's arm and not seen under most conditions.

 During Stage Three, the tissue of the patient's chest area is greatly relaxed and softened.
-Scar tissue is removed and the healthy, normal skin stitched back together with numerous small stiches using very small filament for the best possible healed appearance.
+Scar tissue is removed and the healthy, normal skin stitched back together with numerous small stitches using very small filament for the best possible healed appearance.

 Patients who super-sized their penis and discover in the real world that giant penises are not in great demand by women, contrary to urban myth, can have them surgical downsized and shortened (within limits).